-"The number of persons employed part time for economic reasons (sometimes referred to as involuntary part-time workers), at 4.4 million, changed little over the month but was down by 830,000 over the year.
-These individuals, who would have preferred full-time employment, were working part time because their hours had been reduced or they were unable to find full-time jobs."The number of persons working part time for economic reasons has been generally trending down, and the number decreased in August to the lowest level since October 2007.
-The number working part time for economic reasons suggests there is still a little slack in the labor market.
+"The number of persons employed part time for economic reasons (sometimes referred to as involuntary part-time workers) increased by 397,000 to 4.4 million in August; this increase follows a decline of similar magnitude in July.
+These individuals, who would have preferred full-time employment, were working part time because their hours had been reduced or they were unable to find full-time jobs."The number of persons working part time for economic reasons increased in August to 4.381 million from 3.984 million in July.
+The number of persons working part time for economic reason has been generally trending down.

-These workers are included in the alternate measure of labor underutilization (U-6) that decreased to 7.4% in August.
-This is the lowest level for U-6 since April 2001.
+These workers are included in the alternate measure of labor underutilization (U-6) that increased to 7.2% in August.

 Unemployed over 26 Weeks